Fixing Your Sleep Schedule: Here’s What You Need To Know

-Try to get into a routine of eating dinner around the same time every evening, and then going to bed at roughly the same time.
-If you’re hungry before bedtime, limit yourself to a light snack, ideally one that includes a combination of protein and carbohydrates, like an apple and a piece of whole wheat toast with peanut butter.
+Try to get into a routine of eating dinner around the same time every evening and then going to bed at roughly the same time.
+If you’re hungry before bedtime, limit yourself to a light snack, ideally, one that includes a combination of protein and carbohydrates, like an apple and a piece of whole wheat toast with peanut butter.

 Be careful of what you drink before bed, too.
 Caffeine and alcohol can hamper your sleep rhythm, so it’s best to avoid them completely as bedtime approaches.

-4. Use Light to Your Advantage
+4. Use Light To Your Advantage

 Light is a signal to your body and brain that it’s time to be awake.
 If you find yourself wanting to nod off during the day, it’s a good idea to expose yourself to natural light.

 When it’s time to be asleep, make sure your bed is in a nice, dark space.
-This tells your brain to crank up the melatonin production so you can fall right asleep.
-Turn off all the lights in your bedroom and use blackout curtains or a sleep mask to block ambient light.
-Not only can this help you fall asleep, but it can help you stay asleep and get a good night’s rest.
+This tells your brain to crank up melatonin production so you can fall right asleep.
+Turn all the lights off in your bedroom and use blackout curtains or a sleep mask to block ambient light.
+Not only can this help you fall asleep, but it can also help you stay asleep and get a good night’s rest.

-5. Keep It Quiet
+5. Keep Your Room Quiet

 6. Cool Off